MitchBriles/PtrIntRoundTripRemover/README.md

 # Pointer-Integer Round Trip Remover

-is an out-of-tree LLVM pass.
+is an out-of-tree LLVM pass that collapses instanses of pointer-integer round-trips into a single GEP (get element pointer) instruction.

 ### Building & Running